-Figure 5 shows the structure of the XML file produced by the generator.
+the generator.
 Each quest is given a title, which is used by the importer to display a list of quests.
-A globally unique identifier (GUID) is assigned by the generator, to establish a unique namespace for names and IDs.
+A GUID is assigned by the generator, so that quest names and quest ids do not need to be globally unique.
 When a quest is loaded onto a server, it is assigned a locally unique identifier (such as a counter incremented for each unique quest loaded), and the GUID and title are associated with this identifier.
 All database modifications are logged with the corresponding quest identifier, allowing the importer to later remove the quest.